Amy Barker, LPC, CPCS

 Founder, CEO

-Amy is a Licensed Professional Counselor and has been working in the field of mental health for twenty years.
+Amy is a Licensed Professional Counselor and has been working in the field of mental health for over twenty years.
 She has been in private practice and on the public side of the mental health profession.
 Amy specializes in the areas of addiction, marriage and family, women's issues, depression, and anxiety.
 Amy has also worked extensively with adolescents and teenagers.

 Not only does Amy enjoy working in the room with clients, but she also focuses on supervising new counselors, as a Certified Professional Counselor Supervisor (CPCS).
 Amy is also an educator.
 Having previously worked with University of Phoenix and Kaplan University, she is currently instructing at Grand Canyon University, where she is afforded the exceptional opportunity to guide students through their practicum/internship courses.
 The unique combination of running a mental health practice, instructing at a university, and supervising counselors who are getting their own start, constantly sharpens her own clinical skills and revives her passion for the field.